+The bots are coming!
 They really are.
 We’ve already heard more than rumblings about job automation and AI presumably hitting customer service hard in both the UK and US.
 According to the study that BBC’s article references, customer service reps have a 91% risk of losing their jobs before 2035.

-Now it’s 2017, and with only a few years to go before finished products that seek to improve or even fully automate customer service hit the online shelf, a lot of people are (or should be) asking how realistic AI replacing customer service reps actually is.
+With only a few years to go before finished products that seek to improve or even fully automate customer service hit the online shelf, a lot of people are (or should be) asking how realistic AI replacing customer service reps actually is.
 There are two parts to understanding what’s going on:

 Yes.
 Well, probably.
 While still a bit premature, and therefore hard to pass judgement on, the technology is very promising.
 Given a long enough timeline, an AI will certainly be able to pass the Turing Test in any context and appear to be what most people would consider a human.
 But how about in the next 10-15 years?
 Probably not.

-But there are other things going on here: You can deploy a bot for high volume, very specific enquires and processes that you can automate.
+But there are other things going on here.
+You can deploy a bot for high volume, very specific enquires and processes that you can automate.
 That takes care of some of the need for humans.
-And you have to look at more than just AI: Automation can improve and speed up a lot of processes, which also lessens the need for humans operating business apps.
+And you have to look at more than just AI: automation can improve and speed up a lot of processes, which also lessens the need for humans operating business apps.
 It can also improve self-service, which deflects contacts and saves even more time in the contact center.

 All-in-all, the tech should be able to replace most – but not all – humans that work in customer service today.